hack13/hack13-blog/content/posts/2012-12-31-new-years-resolutions.md

 Quit with procrastination.
 I get off track so much, mostly due to my ADHD, but I have to tighten down and make sure I stay focused and get my work done.
 Time is money, and money is not everything, but it pays the bills, and helps secure my future.

 Work on my relationship.
 I live in a very interesting relationship, I have two partners.
 We all live together, and we are all happy together.
 I know it sounds different, but we are happy and completely settled together.
-Working on year 3 of being together, and I just want to work on actually being their, because too often I was all busy, no play.
+Working on year 3 of being together, and I just want to work on actually being there, because too often I was all busy, no play.
 So I am going to work on that a bit more this year.

 On the whole thing of focusing more on work, well I have already started some major work on the stuff I do for a living.
 Get ready for a big surprise, because I can't believe I am going to be doing this myself.